 Instructions

-- Chop the apple and place it into a powerful blender.
+- Place all the ingredients into a high-powered blender.

 - Pour into a glass and enjoy!